The primary goal of the MultiRacial Network (MRN) is to raise consciousness and awareness of multiracial issues in higher education

 Lisa received her B.A. in Political Science and English from The Ohio State University.
 She also received her M.S. in Student Affairs in Higher Education from Miami University in Oxford, Ohio.
 She currently serves as a Program Coordinator in the Student Diversity and Multicultural Affairs Office for Loyola University Chicago .
 She identifies as a biracial Filipina woman and her research interests include multiraciality, leadership self-efficacy, and identity development.

 Immediate Past Co-Chair

-Michael serves as the Chief Diversity Officer and Director of Intercultural Services at Manchester University (Indiana).
+Michael serves as the Chief Inclusion & Diversity Officer at Susquehanna University (Pennslyvania).
 He has worked in higher education since 2004 in a variety of departments (intramurals, residential life, multicultural affairs, student activities, admissions, career development & international student support services) at 10 different institutions.
 He is currently a doctoral candidate (ABD) in Educational Leadership, Higher Education Administration at Indiana State University.
 Michael’s research interests include diversity, equity, inclusion, intersectionality, multiculturalism, interculturalism, and multicultural greek organizations (NPHC, NAFLO, MGC).
 His father is from Jamaica and his mother is from the Philippines.